 Making an unsolicited call to an employer to schedule a meeting or job interview is challenging.
 It can be nerve-wracking to pick up the phone to call someone you don’t know and ask them about job openings, but it works.

-If you can get to the right person, you’ll have an opportunity to pitch your skills and start the process of being considered for a job.
+If you can reach the right person, you’ll have an opportunity to pitch your skills and start the process of being considered for a job.

-1. Send your resume and cover letter ahead of time and mention that you will call to explore opportunities.
-Your contact will be more likely to take your call if you have sparked some interest with your documents.
+- Send your resume and cover letter ahead of time and mention that you will call to explore opportunities.
+Your contact will be more likely to take your call if you have sparked some interest in your documents.
 Also, if your call is screened by a gatekeeper, you will be able to say that you are calling to follow-up on a communication.
-Here’s an example of a cold call cover letter you can edit to fit your own circumstances.
+Writing an effective cold call cover letter can help you gain access to key company people.

-2. Cold calls will be more likely to get results when you connect with department managers than with human resources staff.
-Try to identify the person who would supervise the type of job you’re interested in and reach out to that person.
+- Connect with department managers rather than with human resources (HR) staff.
+Try to identify the person who would supervise the type of job you are interested in pursuing and reach out to that person.
 You will likely get better results than if you were to connect with HR.

-4. Reach out to your LinkedIn contacts, family, friends, college alumni, and other professional associates to identify contacts at your target organization.
+- Reach out to your LinkedIn contacts, family, friends, college alumni, and other professional associates to identify contacts at your target organization.
 Ask for a referral to the hiring manager who you plan to call.
-If you source a referral, then you can open your call with a statement like "John Brown suggested I reach out to you."
+If you source a referral, you can open your call with a statement such as "John Brown suggested I reach out to you."

-5. Prepare a concise and compelling opening statement that summarizes your reason for calling.
-Emphasize your high level of interest in exploring options at the organization and how you can add value.
-A brief elevator pitch will help you get the conversation started.
+- Prepare a concise and compelling opening statement that summarizes your reason for calling.
+Emphasize your high level of interest in exploring opportunities at the organization and how you can add value.
+A brief elevator pitch will help you start the conversation.

-7. Be prepared for resistance.
-Anticipate objections like lack of experience or skills on your part and prepare counter points proving that you could excel if hired.
+- Be prepared for resistance.
+Anticipate objections such as lack of experience or skills and prepare counterpoints, proving that you could excel if hired.

-9. Follow up with a communication thanking the individual for their time.
+- Follow up with a communication thanking the individual for their time.
 Reaffirm your interest and briefly reiterate how you might make a contribution.
-Provide a link (such as your LinkedIn URL) to your portfolio and recommendations to provide further evidence of your viability as a candidate.
+Provide a link, such as your LinkedIn URL, to your portfolio and recommendations to provide further evidence of your viability as a candidate.
 Forward another copy of your resume in case they haven't seen or saved your document.
-Here is a list of thank you letter examples for a variety of circumstances.

-11. Keep trying.
+- Keep trying.
 Cold calling is a numbers game, so be prepared to make many unsuccessful calls before experiencing success.
 Try setting a goal of making ten calls a day to stay fresh and spread out the frustration.
 Do your best to keep it positive to maintain an enthusiastic tone for each call despite the tedium of repetition.
-After all, each call is a new opportunity to connect with a company you’d like to work for.
+After all, each call is a new opportunity to connect with a potential employer.

 Reaching out to networking contacts who can help your job search is another effective use of cold calling.
-People who you can talk to on the phone, and perhaps meet in person, are more likely to help than those who receive a random email or message from a connection.
-Take the time to try a few networking cold calls, and if it works for you, add cold calling to your list of job hunting and career building strategies.
+People you can talk to on the phone, and perhaps meet in person, are more likely to help than those who receive a random email or message from a connection.
+Take the time to try a few networking cold calls.
+If they work, add this process to your list of job hunting and career-building strategies.